x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/src/sdmx-json-field-guide.md

 ### series

 *Object* *nullable*.
 A collection of series.
-Each series object contains the observation values and associated attributes, when the observations contained in the data set are used into logical groups (time series or cross-sections).
+Each series object is identified by a key (a string representing the index of each dimension value, separated by a colon) and contains the observation values and associated attributes, when the observations contained in the data set are used into logical groups (time series or cross-sections).
 This element must **not** be used in case the data set represents a flat list of observations.
 Example:

     {
       "annotations": [],